akazukin5151/marey/README.md

 Install the dependencies with `pip install -r requirements.txt`

+Bokeh is optional, it is only used for interactive plots

 # Running

 Either edit the bottom of main.py to use your own url and line name, and line color